-- O Planned absences must be approved in advance by the Program Administrator. - O In the event of an occurrence or emergency that necessitates missing any part of a Flex weekend lab, the procedure is as follows: - First contact should be the Program Director, coordinator, or manager.
+- Laboratory Attendance - Because of the amount of material covered in each lab session, absences from even 2 hours of any lab session can be very detrimental to the understanding and application of the course material and the course grade.
+Students are strongly encouraged not to miss any portion of any lab.
+If a student misses more than 20% of the total lab hours in a course, the student must repeat the course.
+If the accumulated absence occurs before the time to withdraw, the student may withdraw from the course. - Excused Absences - Planned absences must be approved in advance by the Program Administrator. - In the event of an occurrence or emergency that necessitates missing any part of a Flex weekend lab, the procedure is as follows: - First contact should be the Program Director, coordinator, or manager.
 If the director, coordinator, or manager gives approval to proceed, the student next contacts the course online instructor to seek permission for an excused absence.
 If the course online instructor approves, the student must then contact the lab instructor to request approval for the absence.
 If all three (program coordinator/manager, online instructor, and lab instructor) agree, the student will be granted an excused absence.
 Failure to follow this sequence will result in an unexcused absence, which results in forfeiture of the right to review with the instructor all or any part of the material.
 This also includes taking written or practical exams.
-Unexcused absences are considered to be unprofessional behavior which could result in the final course grade being reduced by 5% to 10% and/or a referral to the Professional Misconduct Committee.
+Unexcused absences are considered to be unprofessional behavior which could result in the final course grade being reduced by 5% to 10% and/or a referral to the Professional Misconduct Committee. - Unexcused Absences - Students are expected to make travel arrangements that permit them to attend the full lab sessions on each scheduled lab weekend.
+Arriving late or leaving early for travel is considered an unexcused absence except in cases of unavoidable conflicts or when approved in advance by the program coordinator.